santy18/work_workspace/readme.md

 pip install -r requirements.txt

 # Vaults
-our obsidian vaults are now here
+our obsidian vaults are now here. but dont work.